yangzhou6666/testRNN/README.md

 5. \<CC threshold> can be in [3,9]
 6. \<GC threshold> can be in [0,1]
 7. \<Num. of symbols> can be in {2,3}
+8. \<seq in cells to test> can be in {mnist:[19,23],sentiment:[480:484],lipo:[70,74]}
 8. \<modeName> can be in {train,test} with default value test
 9. \<Generate minimal test set> can be in {0: No, 1: Yes}
 10. \<output file path> specifies the path to the output file

 For example, we can run the following

-    python main.py --model mnist --TestCaseNum 2000 --TargMetri CC --CoverageStop 0.9 --threshold_CC 6 --threshold_GC 0.8 --symbols_SQ 2 --minimalTest 0 --output log_folder/record.txt
+    python main.py --model mnist --TestCaseNum 2000 --TargMetri CC --CoverageStop 0.9 --threshold_CC 6 --threshold_GC 0.8 --symbols_SQ 2 --seq [19,23] --minimalTest 0 --output log_folder/record.txt

 which says that, we are working with MNIST model, and the test case generation will terminate when either the number of test cases is over 2000 or the target metric, Cell Coverage, reaches 0.9 coverage rate.
-We need to specify other parameters including threshold_CC, threshold_GC, symbols_SQ.
+We need to specify other parameters including threshold_CC, threshold_GC, symbols_SQ, seq.
 Moreover, we do not ask for the generation of miminal test suite, and the log is generated to the file log_folder/record.txt.

 #### to run result analysis procedure
 readfile.py can read the log file log_folder\record.txt and .MAT file of test conditions counting.
 Several figures includes the coverage updating information for all metrics and test conditions statistics plot are generated.